-Since 2006, the Veterans, Seniors and Human Services Levy (formerly Veterans and Human Services Levy) has published and updated a series of guiding and reporting documents demonstrating the services, performance, and budget of these investments.
+The Veterans, Seniors and Human Services Levy (VSHSL), approved by King County voters in 2005, 2011, and 2017 is up for voter consideration for the fourth time this year.
+Below is an updated series of plans and reports demonstrating the services, performance, and budget of these investments.
 Each of the items below show the goals and focus of funding, desired outcomes and methodology, and highlight progress throughout each year of the levy.

 The Veterans, Seniors and Human Services Levy staff has transmitted a mid-year and an annual report to County Council every year since 2012.
 These reports provide a compelling story of how levy funds are being used to make a difference in the community.

 Download our annual reports